Joseph Pignatelli: Death and veneration

 Pignatelli died in Rome, then under French occupation, on 15 November 1811, due to hemorrhaging resulting from his tuberculosis, which had begun the previous month.
 His remains rest today in a reliquary under the altar of the Chapel of the Passion in the Church of the Gesù in Rome.

 The cause for Pignatelli's canonization was introduced under Pope Gregory XVI.
-He was beatified on 21 May 1933 by Pope Pius XI, and was canonized on 12 June 1954 by Pope Pius XII.
+He was beatified on 21 May 1933 by Pope Pius XI, and the cause for his canonization was formally opened on 19 June 1935.
+He was canonized on 12 June 1954 by Pope Pius XII.

 Legacy

 The Society of Jesus was fully restored in the Catholic Church in 1814.

-After St. Ignatius of Loyola, the founder of the Society of Jesus, Pignatelli is arguably the most important Jesuit in its subsequent history, linking the two Societies, the old Society which was first founded in 1540, and the new Society which was founded forty years after it had been suppressed by Pope Clement XIV in 1773.
+After Ignatius of Loyola, the founder of the Society of Jesus, Pignatelli is arguably the most important Jesuit in its subsequent history, linking the two Societies, the old Society which was first founded in 1540, and the new Society which was founded forty years after it had been suppressed by Pope Clement XIV in 1773.
 Pignatelli can thus be rightly considered the savior and restorer of the Society of Jesus.